Free Tax Tool

 NJ S-Corp Considerations

-NJ requires a separate S-Corp election at the state level.
-A federal S-Corp election does not automatically apply in NJ.
+Since P.L.
+2022, c.133 (December 2022), NJ automatically recognizes federal S-Corp elections - no separate state filing required.
 NJ S-Corps file Form CBT-100S annually and pay a minimum tax based on gross receipts.
-The NJ BAIT election is available to S-Corps and can create additional federal savings by deducting NJ income taxes at the entity level, bypassing the $10,000 SALT cap.
+The NJ BAIT election is available to S-Corps and can create additional federal savings by deducting NJ income taxes at the entity level, bypassing the SALT cap ($40,000 since 2025 under OBBBA, increased from $10,000).